 - Appropriate persons in connection with an emergency if the knowledge of the information is necessary to protect the health or safety of a pupil or other persons; - 2.
-Agencies or organizations in connection with the application of a pupil for, or receipt of, financial aid;

-- The county elections official, for the purpose of identifying pupils eligible to register to vote, and for conducting programs to offer pupils an opportunity to register to vote; - Accrediting associations in order to carry out their accrediting functions; - Organizations conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction; and/or - 6.
-Officials and employees of private schools or school systems where the pupil is enrolled or intends to enroll, subject to the rights of parents/guardians as provided in Section 49068.
+Agencies or organizations in connection with the application of a pupil for, or receipt of, financial aid; - The county elections official, for the purpose of identifying pupils eligible to register to vote, and for conducting programs to offer pupils an opportunity to register to vote; - Accrediting associations in order to carry out their accrediting functions: - Organizations conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction; and/or - Officials and employees of private schools or school systems where the pupil is enrolled or intends to enroll, subject to the rights of parents/guardians as provided in Section 49068. - Local health departments operating countywide or regional immunization information and reminder systems and the California Department of Public Health, unless the parent/ guardian has opted out.